gitmachtl/cardano-signer/README.md

    Output: Registration-Metadata in JSON-, cborHex-, cborBinary-Format

+Sign a Calidus-Pool-PublicKey registration with a Pool-Cold-Key in CIP-88 mode:

+   Syntax: cardano-signer sign --cip88
+   Params: --calidus-public-key "<path_to_file>|<hex>|<bech>"   public-key-file or public hex/bech-key string to use as the new calidus-key
+           --secret-key "<path_to_file>|<hex>|<bech>"           signing-key-file or a direct signing hex/bech-key string of the stakepool
+           [--nonce <unsigned_int>]                             optional nonce value, if not provided the mainnet-slotHeight calculated from current machine-time will be used
+           [--json | --json-extended]                           optional flag to generate output in json/json-extended format, default: cborHex(text)
+           [--out-file "<path_to_file>"]                        path to an output file, default: standard-output [--out-cbor "<path_to_file>"]                        path to write a binary metadata.cbor file to
+   Output: Registration-Metadata in JSON-, cborHex-, cborBinary-Format

-Sign a governance JSON-LD metadata file with a Secret-Key (add authors):
+Sign a governance JSON-LD metadata file with a Secret-Key (add authors, ed25519 algorithm):

    Syntax: cardano-signer sign --cip100
    Params: --data "<jsonld-text>" | --data-file "<path_to_jsonld_file>"
-                                                                data or file in jsonld format to verify --secret-key "<path_to_file>|<hex>|<bech>"           path to a signing-key-file or a direct signing hex/bech-key string
+                                                                data or file in jsonld format to sign --secret-key "<path_to_file>|<hex>|<bech>"           path to a signing-key-file or a direct signing hex/bech-key string
            --author-name "<name-of-signing-author>"             name of the signing author f.e.
 "John Doe" [--replace]                                          optional flag to replace the authors entry with the same public-key